Prospero's Island series

 In 2016 Sparks completed a commission for the Tasmanian Museum and Art Gallery’s (TMAG) exhibition ‘Tempest’ with the support of the Australia Council.
 It was an opportunity to explore large scale wallpaper installations within a gallery setting.
 Wallpaper, as Eliza Burke commented in her introduction to the exhibition, is something that Sparks has made 'her unique medium'.
 The work at TMAG comprised a large digital print wallpaper installation of two panels each 350 by 685 cm, and created a moody, breathtaking and immersive experience.

-What follows is an extract from Burke's text about Sparks's installation, these stunning companion pieces are exhibited as prints in MGA's exhibition, including 'Prospero's Island – North East' (2016) which won the Bowness Photography Prize in 2016.
+What follows is an extract from Burke's text about Sparks's installation, these stunning companion pieces are included as prints in MGA's exhibition, including 'Prospero's Island – North East' (2016) which won the Bowness Photography Prize in 2016.

 'Since 2003, Valerie Sparks has made wallpaper her unique medium.
 Drawing on her background in Anthropology and Pacific Studies, Sparks uses wallpaper to create immersive installations that explore contemporary narratives of post-colonialism and globalization.
 She uses digital imaging techniques to reference the ornate appeal of eighteenth century European wallpapers and concepts of the panoramic, inviting viewers into worlds shaped by multiple histories and views.